BPHL-Molecular/flaq_amr/README.md

 cd flaq_amr/
 git pull
 ```
 To run the FLAQ-AMR pipeline, copy all files from the flaq_amr local repository to your analysis folder.
 Make an input directory and copy your fastqs.
-Edit your sbatch submissions script.
-Submit your job.
 ```
 mkdir <analysis_dir>
 cd <analysis_dir>